shibapm/PackageConfig/README.md

 While compiling it will try to link list of dynamic libraries listed in `PackageConfigs` target.

-When it get's compiled it will run and when `YourPackage.write()` get's called your package configuration json will be written to temporary directory.
+When it is compiled, PackageConfig will run and when `YourPackage.write()` is called your package configuration json will be written to temporary directory.

 After that it will try to read the json and decode it as if it was `YourPackage` type, providing it back to where you have invoked `load` method.